mikebiox/secure-student-assistant/README.md

-# Vulnerable AI Student Assitant
+# Secure AI Student Assitant
-A vulnerable AI app for testing purposes
+A (more) secure AI app for testing purposes